How to Install and Use Docker on Ubuntu 18.04

 docker [subcommand] --help

 A Docker image is made up of a series of filesystem layers representing instructions in the image’s Dockerfile that makes up an executable software application.
 An image is an immutable binary file including the application and all other dependencies such as libraries, binaries, and instructions necessary for running the application.

 You can think of a Docker image as a snapshot of a Docker container.

 Most Docker images are available on Docker Hub.
-The Docker Hub is cloud-based registry service which among other functionalities is used for keeping the Docker images either in a public or private repository.
+The Docker Hub is cloud-based registry service which among other functionalities is used for keeping the Docker images in public or private repositories.

 Search Docker Image

-To search for an image from Docker Hub registry just use the
+To search for an image from the Docker Hub registry, use the